Exploring those Rare Moments When You're Actually On the Same Page With Another Person

 Why Avoid Intimacy?

-Real intimacy, when it occurs, is not merely being psychologically or emotionally close to another person.
+Real intimacy, when it happens, is not merely being psychologically or emotionally close to another person.

 . . . because it essentially means tasting, however momentarily . . . death.